The Inverse Problem for Single Trajectories of Rough Differential Equations: Piecewise Linear Approximations

 \end{lemma}

-\begin{proof} The vector field $f\cdot c$ of \eqref{general ODE} is linear with respect to $c$ and ${\rm Lip}(2)$ with respect to $y$, and thus it is continuously differentiable and the solution to \eqref{general ODE} exists.
-So, the solution $F(t;y,c)$ will also be continuously differentiable with respect to $c$ for every $y$ and $t$ (\cite{CoutinLejay} or \cite{kelley2010}, Theorem 8.49).
-Moreover, the process $\tilde{Z}_t$ is well-defined and it satisfies
+\begin{proof} The vector field $f\cdot c$ of \eqref{eq: general ODE} is linear with respect to $c$ and ${\rm Lip}(2)$ with respect to $y$, and thus it is continuously differentiable.
+In particular, the solution map $(t,y,c)\mapsto F(t;y,c)$ exists and is continuously differentiable with respect to $c$ for every $y$ and $t$ (\cite{CoutinLejay} or \cite{kelley2010}, Theorem 8.49).